openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 .. note::

-   You do not use the ``useradd-staticids`` class directly.
+   You do not use the :ref:`useradd-staticids <ref-classes-useradd>` class directly.
 You either enable or disable the class by setting the :term:`USERADDEXTENSION` variable.
 If you enable or disable the class in a configured system, :term:`TMPDIR` might contain incorrect ``uid`` and ``gid`` values.
 Deleting the :term:`TMPDIR`